 - i.
 Decision to reject a request for change of supervisor - ii.
-Decision to withdraw the right to supervision and other resources - iii.
+Decision to withdraw of resources for doctoral students - iii.
 Decision to reject a request to defend a doctoral thesis

 The complaint shall be made in writing and shall be received by the university registrar no later than three weeks after the date the decision was delivered to the student.
 The complaint shall be submitted to the Vice President responsible for doctoral programmes.
 The Vice President's decision, which is final, shall be issued in writing with the grounds stated and cannot be appealed.